-- What kind of recovery can I receive for my accident? injuries
+- What kind of recovery can I receive for my accident?

 What Legal Advice is Not

-While legal advice is specific, direct, and proposes a course of action, legal information, on the other hand, is factual, generic, and does not address any one particular cause of action.
-To help avoid the confusion that often comes with legal information, websites and individuals will often go to great lengths to clarify that any information contained in their site should not be construed as legal advice nor form an attorney-client relationship.
+While legal advice is specific, direct, and proposes a course of action, legal information, on the other hand, is factual, generic, and does not address any particular cause of action.
+To avoid the confusion that often comes with legal information, websites and individuals will often go to great lengths to clarify that any information contained in their site should not be construed as legal advice nor form an attorney-client relationship.

 Examples that do not constitute actual legal advice: